algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

 # Glossary / Footnotes

-countdown : DD:HH:MM:SS time left
+countdown[^countdown] : DD:HH:MM:SS as days, hours, minutes and seconds.

 date of Santa : Between the 24th of December and the 25th of December at 00:00:00:00 peak load : several thousands of request postal address : country!